All Episodes

 If the cops show up, it's racist.

-If they don't show up, it's racist.
+If they don't show up, it's racist, according to the activists.

 They were protecting themselves, but they didn't seem to be protecting anybody else.

-But then on the other hand, I guarantee you, if there had been a uniform presence, heavily outfitted, riot gear and all that, somebody in that community would have said, What is this?
+But then, on the other hand, I guarantee you, if there had been a uniform presence, heavily outfitted, riot gear and all that, somebody in that community would have said, what is this?

 This is overkill.

-You bring in all these people in here.
+You're bringing all these people in here.

 What do you think we are?